How to choose the perfect tree for your garden

 Think about the area for which you require the trees:

 1. Is SPACE a prohibiting factor?
-(Are there any buildings, paving, swimming pool in close proximity?)
+(Are there any buildings, paving, or swimming pool in close proximity?)
 If this is the case, be sure to choose a tree that doesn’t have an aggressive, spreading root system.

 1. Is your garden EXPOSED, subject to EXTREME WEATHER conditions or close to the COAST?
 (If so, you will have to look at trees suitable for these type of conditions).